Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Indefinite case

 Note that $\ch_1$ can be replaced by a twist $\ch_1\cdot\phi\circ\mathbf{N}$ for a Dirichlet character $\phi$ without changing $\bar\ch_1^-$, and thus in the following we may assume that $\ch_1$ satisfies the following minimality hypotheses:

 The following is an analogue of Proposition~\ref{prop:factor-L-def} in the indefinite setting.
-Note that a variant of this result first appeared in the work of Darmon--Lauder--Rotger (see \cite[Thm.\,3.9]{DLR-stark}), but unfortunately the formulation of their result is not well-suited for our Iwasawa-theoretic purposes in this paper (see also the more recent \cite[\S{8}]{BCS} for a factorisation result closer to ours).
+Note that a variant of this result first appeared in the work of Darmon--Lauder--Rotger (see \cite[Thm.~3.9]{DLR-stark}), but the formulation of their result is not well-suited for our Iwasawa-theoretic purposes in this paper.